 Are you a city mouse who has decided to try the country life?
 Have you finally decided to fulfil your dream of rural living?

-Whatever your reasons for moving to the countryside, realize that life in the country requires an adjustment for most people.
-Your country home offers you a tranquil environment and a beautiful outdoor landscape, but country living also puts you far away from familiar city conveniences.
+Whatever your reasons for moving to the countryside, it’s important to remember that life in the country requires an adjustment for most.
+Your country home offers you a tranquil environment and a beautiful outdoor landscape.
+However, it also puts you far away from familiar city conveniences.

-You and your family have prepared for some lifestyle adjustments, but you will still encounter unexpected bumps along the way.
+We’re sure you and your family have prepared for some lifestyle adjustments.
+That doesn’t always encounter for unexpected bumps along the way.
 Here are six tips to help guide you in your transition to your new home more easily.

 You are probably used to driving down the street to buy groceries, but in the country you may have to drive to the next town.
 If you don’t want to drive to a faraway supermarket every week, stock up on bulk food items at warehouse retailers like Costco or Sam’s Club.
 You can buy food and household items in bulk to last your family for several weeks at a time.

 The commute from the countryside takes a little bit longer than what you’re used to in the city.
 Your child’s elementary school, your new office, the movie theater-anywhere you go will take a planned trip.
-To avoid driving all over the place, find a way to stay home or consolidate your trips.
+To avoid driving all over the place, find a way to increase your time at home or consolidate your trips.
 For example, see if you can work from home instead of commuting to the office five times a week.

 To help save time and money, plan out when you need to make trips to town.
 Advance planning will help you avoid unnecessary travel and help save on gas costs.